 Having the ability to attribute chronic migraines or headaches to thyroid function would not only make diagnosis simpler, but it would also open the doors to faster, more effective treatment.

 But what’s the specific connection between headaches and thyroid function?
-Is there such a thing as a hypothyroidism or hyperthyroidism headache?
+Is there such a thing as a thyroid headache?
 And if the two issues are connected, what does that mean for treatment?
 In order to understand the link, we need to know what the thyroid gland is and exactly what it does.

 Your Thyroid Gland